lashland3/Programming-Assignment-2/README.md

 ## CacheSolve will show the inverse of the matrix created above
+## If the inverse has already been calculated then the
+## cachesolve will retrieve the inverse from the cache.
+## As seen in my test file

 cacheSolve <- function(x, ...) {
         ## Return a matrix that is the inverse of 'x'